 Phase 3) Innovation – the final written outcome: Throughout this phase, the writing journey is scaffolded by the teacher during shared writing.
 The children end up creating their own version of the shared reading text with changes made, but features of the text type and even some shared ideas may have been “magpie” (stolen from the teacher or each other!) and included to create the final piece.

 Phase 4) Hot write: The children now write their own, independent version of the genre they have been studying.

-Grammar, punctuation and spelling play a significant part in the new National Curriculum.
+Grammar and punctuation play a significant part in the National Curriculum.
 At Coopers Lane, we teach specific grammar, punctuation and spelling skills during regular sessions.
-These are mini lessons which are carefully differentiated to meet the needs of every child and focus on key skills and objectives lifted from the National Curriculum.
-Our staff follow our Programmes of Study for this (see below).
+These are mini lessons, which are carefully differentiated to meet the needs of every child and focus on key skills and objectives lifted from the National Curriculum.
+Spelling is taught through the Rising Stars spelling scheme.
 SPAG is not just taught as a discrete subject, however, but is also integrated into our English and Topic planning, ensuring the children are transferring skills across lessons.

 At Coopers Lane, children are encouraged to use a cursive script from Foundation Stage.
 Please see our Handwriting Policy for more details.

 The age related expectations in writing have been organised into bands which reflect the year group, for example band 1 is the end of year expectation for children in year 1.

 - Programmes of Study for Punctuation